Craft Mobile FAQ

 Can I switch energy supplier if I don’t want to be on a heat network?

 For a heat network to maximise its potential, it provides heating and hot water (and in some cases cooling) to all the properties in a development.
-This means that there is one heat network operator fo r the entire development and you can’t switch to a different supplier for heat.
+This means that there is one heat network operator for the entire development.

-We’re committed to providing an excellent service to all our customers and have Guaranteed Standards of Service.
-If we fail to meet these, we will compensate you.
+We’re committed to providing an excellent service to all our customers, outlined by our Guaranteed Standards of Service.
+If we fail to meet these standards, we will compensate you.

 What is a heat interface unit (HIU)?